Mona-stery/JavaScript-Calculator/README.md

 # JavaScript Calculator

 A simple and interactive calculator built using HTML, CSS, and JavaScript.
-This project demonstrates the basics of front-end web development, including DOM manipulation, event handling, and responsive design.
+This project demonstrates the basics of front-end web development.

 ## Features